The Perfect Balance in Software Teams Unites Visionary Poets with Methodical Librarians

 In the longer term, AI promises to rewrite the skills equation even more fundamentally.
 The complexity of software development has created the need for specialists in areas like user interface design, quality assurance, and cloud-native development.
 AI could be the leveler that makes many of these skills obsolete or at least less critical.

-As software designer Tommy Geoco recently wrote, "More than ever, it's going to become necessary to be a designer who can code, an engineer who understands growth, and a product manager who can design.”
+As software designer Tommy Geoco recently wrote(link is external), "More than ever, it's going to become necessary to be a designer who can code, an engineer who understands growth, and a product manager who can design.”

 For development managers, that means adjusting their skills matrix to favor poets.
 Most organizations over-index librarians because of the need to enforce consistency and standards.
 That hurts creativity across the board.
 As machines increasingly take on these roles, the need for librarians will diminish.
 The challenge for IT leaders will be identifying the poets disguised as librarians and encouraging them to come out of their shells by creating a working environment that rewards creativity and doesn't penalize well-intentioned mistakes.